ereakes/IBM-Telco-Churn-Dash-Regression/README.md

 # IBM-Telco-Churn-Dash-Regression
-Dashboard visualising IBMs mock churn data, using Logistic Regression in R to understand churn predictors.
-Using R for visualisations, shapefile changes and regression.
-Using Power BI to display the information in dashboard format.
+A project using IBM's mock telecommunications business data focussed on customer churn.
+I created a dashboard in Power BI to visualise the datasets and present a the results of a logistic regression model that was created in R.

 # Dashboard and Analysis in Power BI
 The overview page was built to give a general look at the churn numbers as well as the financial impacts of customers churning, their satisfaction and location.
 The dates for churns were randomly generated to give more detailed timeseries analysis as the original data was at the quarter level.
 This does impact the analysis somewhat as timeseries analysis is more or less useless.
 This was somewhat of an oversight but did provide opportunity to learn some random generation stuff in R.